 - Parks now has a direct conduit to a wealth of knowledge via the staff at each nursery.
 Our partner nurseries have extremely dedicated and talented people working for them who collectively have hundreds of years of experience, which means that if we have a question we cannot answer within our office, the nurseries are just a phone call away!

-For a more in-depth look at Parks' street tree procurement process, check out the article Tree Procurement Contracts: New York City’s Quest for Amazing Trees written by Parks Senior Forester Matthew Stephens for the May/June 2010 issue of City Trees: The Journal of the Society of Municipal Arborists.
+For a more in-depth look at Parks' street tree procurement process, check out the article Tree Procurement Contracts: New York City's Quest for Amazing Trees from the May/June 2010 issue of City Trees: The Journal of the Society of Municipal Arborists.